 Take notes, guys!!

-How to write an informal letter?
+What is an informal letter?

 Informal letters are written in a personal fashion.
-Unlike formal letters, you can write an informal letter to a friend, relative, family member or anybody with whom you have a non-professional association.
-In other words, we write informal letters to people we may know very well, personally.
+Unlike formal letters, you can write an informal letter to a friend, relative, family member, or anybody with whom you have a non-professional association.
+In other words, we write informal letters to people we may know very well personally.
 For this reason, they tend to be long and detailed.
 This form of letter writing shows that the writer has taken the time to communicate.
 Further, their format is not rigid or formal.

 1. Receiver and Purpose